Registered Nursing Bridging Program for Re-entry to Practice (Part-time studies)School of Nursing Certificate

 Saskatchewan Polytechnic's Registered Nursing Bridging Program for Re-entry to Practice is your first step back to the career you love.
 When you graduate, you’ll have the knowledge and skills you need to move confidently into today’s primary health-care settings.

-This is a certificate program for RNs previously registered in Canada or currently registered but wanting to update their knowledge and skills.
+This is a certificate program for RNs previously registered in Canada.
 There are three major components to the program: theoretical concepts (9 online courses), simulation labs and onsite clinical practice education.
 Your studies will focus on:

 - health assessment